“Begin with the end in mind” (Stephen Covey) is to say, “Think first what could go wrong.”

 - Environmental risks

-They indicate there is a possibility that the cost of the project will exceed the budget.
+They indicate there is a possibility that the project’s cost will exceed the budget.
 Cost risk might occur due to poor budget planning, inaccurate cost estimating, and scope creep.
 This type of project risk can cause other risks to emerge, such as schedule risk and performance risk.

 Example: “The cost of steel might increase over the next quarter.”